Overview

 Target and Response Type Display Options

 The Target Display section will only appear when the user opts to use "Multiple Response Types".
 The selection made in the Target Display section will determine how the data collection screen is organized on the Mobile-App.
 Selecting “Display targets by response type” will organize the target:response type unit with a focus on the response types, while selecting “Display response types by target” will organize the target:response type unit with a focus on targets.
 Lastly, the “Intersperse” option will shuffle the units so that they are presented in a randomized order.
+Additionally, if the intersperse option is selected, it will re-shuffle target/response types after each commit.

 To modify the program's order/display of target and response types on the Mobile-App select the pencil icon.